Vented 9 Rib Stretch Dryer Drive Belt - 1860 Stock Number: ES865678

-Has the drive belt for your tumble dryer worn out over time?
-Or if you've damaged it somehow, don't panic, eSpares can soon help you out.
-This genuine spare belt could be just what you're after to get your old dryer back in action.
+Frustrated that your tumble dryer drum is not rotating as it used to, well don't panic, eSpares can soon help you out.
+This spare belt could be just what you're after to get your old dryer back into working action.
 You'll be enjoying warm, fresh clothes again in no time.

 Note: This belt is a stretch type and can be very tight to stretch over the motor spindle, this is normal.

 When fitting this belt, try using a belt fit tool which can be found on our site - ES809986.

 Spare part suitable for select models of Ariston, Creda, Hotpoint, Indesit & Proline tumble dryers.

 Please check the list of suitable models to ensure that this spare part will fit your appliance.

 Cant stretch it far enough to get it back on.

 - I used the old belt as recommended in the video.
 I turned the machine on its side and there were some slots in the bottom panel under the motor.
 Thread the old belt through the slot, around the new belt (which is on the drum) and back through the slot.
 Then, by pulling on the old belt, the angle was perfect for getting the new belt round the motor spindle.

 - Use a long screwdriver & use the motor output shaft as a lever point.
 Put the screwdriver between the belt & motor output shaft & force down & push the screwdriver down at the same time to lever the belt onto the shaft.
 May take a few goes. but be patient & it can be done.
 If you have the side panel off the tumble drier the pressure of the belt will cause the drum to disengage from the front panel, but if you position the unit against something or have someone lend a pair of hands this can be overcome.
 When the belt is on you need to spin the drum manually & aligh the belt by applying a slight pressure with your fingers on the area where the belt is just contacting the drum.
 If you don't align the belt it will come off the motor output shaft when rotating as it will track.